mesupreneur/Tutorials-On-Python/README.md

 # TUTORIAL1
 basic tutorial on python
-This is the tutorial 1 for python
+This is the tutorials on python 1)print,end="",comments,escape character 2)variables,datatype,typecasting
-Basic concept about print,end="",comments,escape character